brylevkirill/notes/Natural Language Processing.md

   *(Jon Gauthier)*

   "We have a lot of language [data at Google] but it's not annotated with what it means, and we don't even know how we would annotate it.
-That's a big challenge now in AI."
+That's a big challenge now."

   *(Ray Kurzweil)* ([talk](https://youtube.com/watch?v=w9sz7eW6MY8#t=4m27s) `video`)